 On completion of this course students should be able to:

-- identify and critically discuss the role of popular culture in identity formation;
+- identify and critically discuss the cultural and political economies of celebrity;

-- use key disciplinary terms and/or approaches from communications, media and cultural studies scholarship in analysing identity formation.
+- use key disciplinary terms and/or approaches in the study of celebrity cultures;

 Please contact us for alternative purchase options from USQ Bookshop. (https://omnia.usq.edu.au/info/contact/)

 Student Workload Expectations

 It is the students' responsibility to attend and participate appropriately in all activities scheduled for them, and to study all material provided to them or required to be accessed by them, to maximise their chance of meeting the objectives of the course and to be informed of course-related activities and administration.

 Requirements for students to complete each assessment item satisfactorily: